 “Mobile first!” once the mantra of corporate America is now turning into a mania.
-Ensuring websites satisfy and even delight mobile users is a marketing “must-do” for 2015.
-In fact, from 2013 to 2014, the number of leading websites that employ mobile-responsive designs nearly doubled, hitting 18.7%.
+Ensuring websites satisfy and even delight mobile users is a marketing “must-do” for 2018.
+In fact, the number of leading websites that employ mobile-responsive designs nearly doubled, hitting 18.7%.
 Why and how are digital marketing masters jumping on the bandwagon of mobile-friendly web design?

 The motive for the mobile-first mania is revealed in new research released by eMarketer.
-Online purchases from mobile devices will climb a stunning 32.2% YoY from 2014 to 2015, reaching $77 billion.
+Online purchases from mobile devices will climb a stunning 32.2% YoY reaching $77 billion.
 In comparison, eCommerce in general ascended 14% percent, while total retail sales advanced just 3%.

-And 2015 is not the mountain top for mobile commerce.
+And it’s not the mountain top for mobile commerce.
 The scaling of new peaks is predicted to reach the stratospheric heights of $153 billion in 2019.

 According to eMarketing’s survey, 59% of US retailers have declared that implementing a mobile-responsive design for their websites is a high priority this year.
 Further down the list of retailer priorities is creating apps for iOS devices at 28% and for Android at 22%.

 Why Mobile-Responsive Design?